xlucn/dotfiles/lf/README.md

 ## Image preview

+Now I recommend use sixel, kitty or character-based image preview methods instead of ueberzug.
+A good utility is [chafa](https://github.com/hpjansson/chafa) which will handle different capabilities and provide the best solution available.

+## Old Image preview

 **NOTE:** *ueberzug will use a lot of memory (up to 2GB+.
 I think it a bug, at least a flaw, but the author doesn't think so) if previewing a lot of large images.
 So, either you be OK with that, or go implement thumbnails in your lf config, or not use image preview at all.*

 Lf has a [Preview wiki page](https://github.com/gokcehan/lf/wiki/Previews) about how to preview with ueberzug.
 Refer to that as well.